Ismail Samani: Legacy

-With the end of Soviet rule in Tajikistan, Ismail's legacy was rehabilitated by the new Tajik state.
-He is depicted on the SM 100 banknote.
+With the end of Soviet rule in Tajikistan, Ismail's legacy was resurrected and rehabilitated by a new Tajik state.
+The currency of Tajikistan is named after him (the somoni), and he is depicted on the SM 100 banknote.
 Also, the highest mountain in Tajikistan (and in the former Soviet Union) was renamed after Ismail.
-The mountain was formerly known as "Stalin Peak" and "Communism Peak" but was subsequently changed to the Ismoil Somoni Peak.
+The mountain, formerly known as "Stalin Peak" and "Communism Peak", was subsequently renamed as the Ismoil Somoni Peak.